-Garnette Cadogan: It's been surprising the range of readers who've responded and the ways in which they have responded—readers who aren't black, taken aback by how much this mundane act was so full of complications.
-They never imagined the dividing line between the way they move in public space, versus the way someone of dark complexion sometimes move through public space.
-What is also encouraging is a set of letters from across the country and even beyond the water's edge, from Europe and even someone from South Africa, just writing to encouragement me, saying, "Garnette, we walk with you," or some variation of that.
-You never know sitting down in a room with four walls staring at you if your words will be met with silence.
+Garnette Cadogan: It's been surprising the range of readers who've responded and the ways in which they have responded, readers who weren't black, taken aback by how much this mundane act was so full of complications.
+They never imagined the dividing line between the way they move in public space, versus the way someone of dark complexion would move through public space.
+What is also encouraging is a set of letters from across the country and even beyond the water's edge from Europe, and even someone from South Africa just writing in encouragement and saying, "Garnette, we walk with you," or some variation of that.
+You never know sitting down in a room with four walls staring at you.

 In reading the essay, I thought that you raised a really good point about respectability politics as survival tactics as you're walking the streets.

-My dear friend Rebecca Solnit has written a lot about what it means to be a woman moving in public space, and she touches on it in her marvelous book Wanderlust, a terrific history of walking, and more.
-We, the vulnerable, have to wear costumes in order to feel safe, or to feel less unsafe.
-I remember once walking down the street, and a police car pulled alongside me and its flashing lights came on.
-I immediately dropped the book I was carrying and put my hands against the wall, taking the initiative in showing compliance before the cops said anything, and the car quickly drove off.
+My dear friend Rebecca Solnit has written a lot about what it means to be a woman moving in public space, and she touches more on it in her marvelous book Wanderlust, a terrific history of walking and more.
+We have to wear costumes in order to feel safe, or to feel less unsafe.
+I remember once walking down the street, and a police car pulled alongside of me and the lights came on.
+I immediately dropped the book I was carrying and put my hands against the wall, taking the initiative in showing compliance before they said anything, and the car just drove off.

-Up came an older black man saying, "You're OK—you're a nerd.
-They leave nerds alone."
-And so there's this whole costume that we take on for ease, safety, even warmth—just so that you won't offend anyone else, lest their fear causes us to fear since the last thing you want is for them to have to call the police.
-It's not so much other citizens you fear, but other citizens' access to police.
+Up came an older black man saying, "You're OK—you're a nerd, they leave nerds alone."
+And so there's this whole costume that we take on in terms of ease, safety, warmth—just so that you won't offend anyone else, because their fear causes you to fear more and the last thing you want is for them to have to call the police.
+It's not so much the citizens you fear, but the citizens' access to police.

 Is that interaction actually successful?
 Does the costume even work?

-"There's this whole costume that we take on for ease, safety, even warmth.
-It's not so much other citizens you fear, but other citizens' access to police."
+"There's this whole costume that we take on in terms of ease, safety, warmth.
+It's not so much the citizens you fear, but the citizens' access to police."

 I wanted to write something that revealed what is it like to live in contemporary America as a black person, not merely as a black man.
-One of the things that I admire about Baldwin is the ways in which he had a handle on our common humanity and showed ways how we can't degrade others without degrading ourselves.
+One of the things that I admire about Baldwin is the ways in which he always had a handle on our common humanity and showed ways in which we can't degrade others without degrading ourselves.

 You enjoy being in the thick of human interaction and movement like any other flâneur, and yet because of your black body there is that anxiety of a performative or respectability tactic breaking down, eventually leading into a confrontation with the police.

-As a walker, you have a limited role in how much you can control the environment around you, so walking allows a freedom or independence, and an ability to discover things, but it also gives you over to the world around you—to serendipity—to move around in a way that surprises you.
-But if you are black, aimless movement, unpredictable movement, spontaneous movement leads to what some might consider suspicious movement.
-And suspicious movement invites the police, and the police, of course, will ask you to give account of the unpredictable, of the aimless, of the spontaneous.
+You have a limited role in how much you can control your environment around you, so walking also allows a freedom or independence, an ability to discover things, but it also gives you over to the world around you, to serendipity, to move around in a way that surprises us.
+But if you are black, aimless movement, unpredictable movement, spontaneous movement leads to suspicious movement, and suspicious movement invites police, and the police, of course, ask you to give account of the unpredictable, for the aimless, or the spontaneous.

 Obliviousness could mean putting yourself in a place where you are blown into oblivion.
-And so time and again I ask, "OK, what's the rhythm of the city?" or "What's the rhythm of this neighborhood?" and I try to flow into that rhythm, and it brings out an accidental joy as you suddenly recognize patterns of the city or community, and understand ways in which to be a part of it.
-I'm trying not to be too out of step with the rhythm of the environment, because suddenly I become visible for the wrong reasons.
+And so time and again I am like, "OK, what's the rhythm of the city?" or "what's the rhythm of this neighborhood?" and so you manage to flow into that rhythm, and it brings out this sort of accidental joy and you suddenly recognize patterns of this city or community, and understand ways in which to be a part of it.
+You're trying not to be too out of step with the rhythm of the environment, because suddenly you become visible and visible for the wrong reasons.

 Jesmyn Ward opens the book with the memory of Trayvon Martin who, in many ways, has a one-to-one comparison of the logical, violent conclusion as a black body walking through space.
 Trayvon Martin was literally a black body in space walking from Point A to Point B before his fatal run-in with George Zimmerman.

-[The discussions about Travyon Martin's death at the hands of George Zimmerman] left you weary, and it left in you a suspicion, which became confirmation, that you're walking with a lot more fragility—that your mortality is a lot more tenuous, that the dangers that you face are a lot greater.
-Previously, you wondered why you often got remarks like, "Oh, why are these things always happening to you?
+[Travyon Martin's death at the hands of George Zimmerman] left you weary, and it left in you this suspicion, which became confirmation, that you're walking with a lot more fragility—that your mortality is a lot more tenuous, that the dangers that you face were a lot greater.
+Eventually, you begin to wonder why you get the questions like, "Oh, why are these things always happening to you?
 These things never happen to me."
-Now suddenly, here are thousands of witnesses, challenging those doubts, saying, "Ah, me too!"
+Then suddenly, here comes thousands of witnesses saying, "Ah, me too!"

-When I wrote this essay, I fantasized that it would become obsolete.
-I really hoped that in a few years, people would legitimately object, "What are you talking about?
-This is not the America we are living in."
-But I wrote it also with the recognition that this has absolutely been going on for far too long, and may continue for a long time—and it's heartbreaking.
+When I wrote this essay, I remember saying that I really hope that this essay becomes obsolete.
+I really hope that in two years, people go, "What are you talking about, this is not the America we are living in."
+But I wrote it also with the recognition that this has absolutely been going on for far too long, and it's heartbreaking.

 First and foremost, walking as a pastime is a joy for you.
 You wrote, "I strolled into my better self.
 I said, along with Kierkegaard, 'I have walked myself into my best thoughts.'"

-It gives you a sense of civic virtue: you're not just swerving around or slipping through the world, and that you're actually a part of it and feeling a sense of commitment to it that makes you grow because of your constant exposure to things beyond yourself.
-But it also gives you a sense of playfulness, and a sense of tragedy, and let's you hear people's stories and reveals a wide kaleidoscope of the world and a full arc of humanity—humans in their joys and selfishness and generosity, and frustrations and confusions and warmth.
-There are few human activities that I know of that allow you to be as intimately engaged with other people, and that puts you as in touch with who you are.
-You learn to deal with people in their generosity and shortcomings; you learn to deal with them in their warmth and their selfishness, their humor and annoyances.
-Walking allows a better me because all of these splendid opportunities that come with walking and [that it] gives to us.
+It gives you a sense of self-virtue that you're not just swerving through or slipping through the world, and that you're actually a part of it and feeling a sense of commitment to it that it makes you as a person grow because of your constant exposure to things beyond yourself.
+But it also gives you a sense of playfulness, and a sense of tragedy and the hearing of people's stories and exposing of the whole kaleidoscope of the world and a full arc of humanity, and of humans in their joys and selfishness and generosity, and frustrations and confusions and warmth, that there is no human activity that I know of that allows you to be as richly engaged with other people, and are more in touch with who you are.
+You learn to deal with people in their shortcomings, you learn to deal with people in their warmth and their selfishness and their annoyances.
+Walking allows a better me because all of these rich inequalities that come with walking and [that it] gives to us.

 I want to end this with the end of your essay: "I lived in the New York City for almost a decade, and have not stopped walking its fascinating streets, and I have not stopped walking to find the solace that I found as a kid walking the streets of Kingston.
 Much of coming to know New York City's streets has made it closer to home for me, the city will also withhold itself from me via those very streets.
 So I walk caught between memory and forgetting, between memory and forgiveness."

-Because walking can be contested, it's a simple act in which I am trying to enjoy the world, undertaking this act that has so much symbolic significance—freedom, independence, discovery, agency, encountering the suspicion of others: All of this has allowed me to seek limits.
-Time and again I find that there are different encounters that require you to forgive.
+Because walking can be contested, it's a simple act in which I am trying to enjoy the world, this act that has so much symbolic significance.
+Freedom, independence, discovery, agency, encountering the suspicion of others: All of this has allowed me to seek limits.
+Time and again I find that there are different encounters that you have to be forgiven.
 Part of that act of forgiveness comes from not trying to celebrate alone.
 It's one of the things that is marvelous about seeing protests.
 Even if you're arguing and protesting against people who are moving together in time, harmony and solidarity you can't just look at it passively, and it does something to you to see that energy that collective solidarity.